Schedule of the Computer Weekly Buyer's Guide feature series.

 Cyber security is the UK public's chief concern, with 85% of the population worried about bank card fraud and identity theft, a biannual global study has revealed.

 Long time SAP-baiting rival NetSuite has been able to cut its losses in the third quarter but saw its billings for its One World service drop raising fears that the Software as a Service specialist is losing ground.
-As well as its traditional rival SAP, which finally launched its Business By Design

 The military command charged with defending US Department of Defense networks against cyber attacks has gone into full operation, but a month later than scheduled.